small business

 Contracts That Work for You, Not Against You

 Written contracts are more than formality.
-They protect us when expectations change or things go off track.
+They protect you when expectations change or things go off track.
 Every supplier, client, or business partner relationship needs a clear contract that avoids guesswork.

 The main things we look for in a strong contract include:

-• Payment terms that explain how and when we get paid
+• Payment terms that explain how and when you get paid

 • Clauses for how and when either side can exit the agreement